 ANTONETA ALAMAT KUSIJANOVIĆ

-Her short Into the Blue, a tense coming-of-age story set on the rocky cliffs over the Adriatic, was awarded a Special International Jury Mention at the 67th Berlin International Film Festival, the Youth Jury Award at the 63rd Oberhausen Film Festival, the Heart of Sarajevo at the 23rd Sarajevo Film Festival and was nominated for a Student Academy Award.
+Her short Into the Blue, a tense coming of age set on the rocky cliffs over the Adriatic, was awarded a Special International Jury Mention at the 67th Berlin International Film Festival, the Youth Jury Award at the 63rd Oberhausen Film Festival, Grand Prix at the 34th Chicago International Children Film Festival and the Heart of Sarajevo at the 23rd Sarajevo Film Festival, and was nominated for a Student Academy Award.

-With her film partner, screenwriter Christina Lazaridi, she is currently developing her first feature film, Murina, about a Croatian family swept onto an island that reveals the hidden violence between parents, lovers, and their children.
+Currently Antoneta is developing her first feature film MURINA about a Croatian family swept onto an island that reveals the hidden violence between parents, lovers, and their children.

 Croatia.
 Under bright sun and summer skies, Julija (14) is trapped inside a home of violence and denial.
 Desperate to escape her explosive captain father Ante (45) and her oblivious mother Nella (36), Julija prepares to run away from home.
 Just before she does, Jeronimo (50) unexpectedly arrives.
 He’s her parents’ wealthy friend, a powerful South American businessman who used to hire Ante as a captain while sailing the Adriatic coast.
 He hasn’t seen Julija since she was a child.
 Now he’s arrived on a trip that seems to mix business and pleasure.